Financial Crimes Seminar, Session 2

 Topics vary from year to year based on feedback from prior participants, regulatory changes, and discussions with an interagency development group.

-Upon completion of this 3-1/2-day seminar, the seminar participants should have a heightened awareness of
+Upon completion of this three-and-a-half-day seminar, the seminar participants should have a heightened awareness of

 - current trends in cyber crimes and payment systems risk.